mdzhang/columbia-cs-resources/README.md

 See [guide](https://github.com/mdzhang/columbia-cs-resources/blob/master/Guide.pdf) to the CS major.
 This is a little different than the one I followed since they used to require both 1004 and 1007 which had to be taken sequentially.

+See [resources](https://github.com/mdzhang/columbia-cs-resources/tree/master/resources) for class specific resources that may not be online anywhere.

 ## List of Courses

 | Type  | Course Code | Course Name | Professor | Texts | Additional Resources |